-We are currently responding to cases of highly pathogenic avian influenza (HPAI) in birds across Canada.
-Avian influenza is spreading across the globe.
+We are currently responding to cases of avian influenza in domestic birds across Canada.
 Anyone with birds must practice good biosecurity habits to protect poultry and prevent disease.
-HPAI is not a food safety concern.
-There is no evidence to suggest that eating cooked poultry or eggs could transmit HPAI to humans.

 Most requested